Juniper-SE/Apstra_IBA_Probes/OSPF_Neighbor/release_4.2.1/README.md

 └── ospf-neighbour-check.json
 ```
 Source Processor configuration:
-- Considering the keys defined in the `OSPF_neighbor` service cannot be derived from the graph, we need to define the probe using a **Dynamic Stages** approach.
+- Considering the keys defined in the `OSPF_Neighbor` service cannot be derived from the graph, we need to define the probe using a **Dynamic Stages** approach.
 With that, the IBA processors series, i.e rows in the output stage, are controlled by the collector instead of being controlled by the graph query like for **Static Stages** approach.
 The count of those series dynamically reacts to the collector's output.
 It is only required to map the system_ID to a to a graph node's property.
 Other collectors key do not requires any mapping to the Graph.
 To define the probe as  **Dynamic Stages** one we will choose a data type of `Dynamic Discrete State`, because our service value data type is `integer`.

 <img src="Images/OSPF-Neighbor_Probe_Source_Processor.png" width="80%" height="80%">